solliancenet/Solliance_AI_Led_business_process_automation/Hands-on lab/HOL step-by step - AI-led business process automation.md

     ![Upload blob dialog is open.
 20210621-test-form.pdf is selected.
 Upload button is highlighted.](media/storage-upload-claims-form.png "File Upload")

 11. Our Azure Function for claims form processing has triggered with the addition of this file in storage.
 You should see the result in the Cosmos DB service.
-Go back to your resource group and select your Cosmos DB Account named `contoso-cdb-SUFFIX` from your lab resource group.
+Go back to your resource group and select your Cosmos DB resource named `contoso-cdb-SUFFIX` from your lab resource group.

     ![Resource group page is open.
 CosmosDB service is highlighted.](media/select-cosmosdb-service.png "Select Cosmos DB service.")